gorillalogic/karate-rest_assured/docs/README.md

 ## The Candidates

-**Rest-assured** is one of the most established API testing tools in the market.
+ [REST-Assured](http://rest-assured.io/) is one of the most established API testing tools in the market.
 It has a powerful Java Based API that leverages **Hamcrest** as the matcher tool and a simple set of methods that allows method chaining and **Pseudo-Gherkin** Syntax.

-**Karate** in the other hand is a Gherkin Based API testing tool, ideal for quick prototyping and simpler testing that can become as deep as you want, includes a simple quickstart mode, integrated dashboards and other goodies that are dragging attention from the Testing community.
+[Karate](https://intuit.github.io/karate/) in the other hand is a Gherkin Based API testing tool, ideal for quick prototyping and simpler testing that can become as deep as you want, includes a simple quickstart mode, integrated dashboards and other goodies that are dragging attention from the Testing community.

 ## Let's get our hands dirty